diego-c/react-webpack-starter/README.md

 # react-webpack-starter

-A lightweight setup for new React projects
+A robust setup for new React projects

 # Features